gitlabhq/gitlab-runner/docs/examples/gitlab.md

+---
+stage: Verify
+group: Runner
+info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/engineering/ux/technical-writing/#assignments
+---

 # How to configure GitLab Runner for GitLab CE integration tests

-We will register the Runner using a confined Docker executor.
+We will register the runner using a confined Docker executor.

 The registration token can be found at `https://gitlab.com/project_namespace/project_name/runners`.
 You can export it as a variable and run the commands below as-is.
 Start by